NixOS/nix.dev/maintainers/README.md

 Team members are encouraged to become maintainers and take ownership of some piece of documentation they care about.
 The team lead supports team members who want to take on [maintainer responsibilities](./responsibilities.md).

+Team members will have priority access to project funding from our donation budget to support their initiatives.

 ### Team lead

+In addition to the team members' responsibilities, a team lead is expected to:

 - Set a direction and agendas
 - Represent the team